 Wake up as you cruise through Stockholm’s archipelago of thousands of islands.
 Breakfast is served on-board before you disembark and make your own way to the hotel to drop off your luggage.
-Later, a 3-hour guided sightseeing tour by boat will be your introduction to the Swedish capital.
-A knowledgeable guide on board will tell you all there is to know about the various historical, cultural, and natural sights.
-Make your own way back to the hotel for check in and use the remainder of the day to explore the city’s highlights by bus and boat, thanks to the included sightseeing pass.
+Later, an audio-guided sightseeing tour of the city centre will be your introduction to the Swedish capital.
+This tour, conducted on a comfortable coach, encompasses Stadshuset (City hall), Vasa Museum, the Royal Palace, and the island of Djurgården.
+Swap the coach for a canal boat to cruise around Stockholm’s main waterway, an experience that ends with a photo opportunity of the city skyline from the water.
+Make your own way back to the hotel for check in.

 Day 7: Stockholm –– Copenhagen (B)

 Make your own way to Stockholm’s Central Station and board the train that will take you to Copenhagen.
 Don’t worry about having to find a space in an empty carriage; you have reserved seating for this journey, so all you have to do is kick back and relax as the train speeds from Sweden to Denmark.
 Find your own way to the hotel upon your arrival in Copenhagen, the capital city of Denmark, and then take advantage of this afternoon’s leisure time.
 You may perhaps make a beeline for the historic city centre, or some of Copenhagen’s recognisable sights, such as Tivoli Garden or Nyhavn.

 Day 8: Copenhagen – Norwegian Fjords Cruise (B, D)